Table of Contents

 1. Hosting model: Cloud or On-premise

 One of the initial decisions is whether to select self-hosted or cloud-based solutions.
 Do you require that all of your codebases be kept on-premises?
-If the answer is yes, you'll need a solution that can be deployed on your servers.
+If the answer is yes, you'll need a solution that can be deployed on your enterprise testing servers.
 This means that your solution must be compatible with your current servers unless you're willing to invest in new infrastructure.

 With on-premises, you'll need a dedicated team to help maintain the infrastructure and manage on-site security.
 You'll also have full control of the cadence of maintenance updates and complete flexibility for expansion and customization.
 Alternatively, if you already use virtual infrastructure for your development, you can simply add the CI/CD tool.